 We capitalize debt issuance costs associated with long-term financing arrangements and amortize the deferred debt issuance costs over the term of the arrangement using the effective interest method.
 The capitalized debt issuance costs associated with long-term debt financing, other than line-of-credit arrangements, are presented as a direct reduction from the carrying value of long-term debt, consistent with the treatment of unamortized debt discount.
-In connection with 2017 refinancing activities, we incurred \$42 million in financing costs of which approximately \$34 million are presented as a reduction to long-term debt and \$8 million were expensed.
-In connection with the February 2018 Refinancing, we incurred \$26 million in financing costs presented primarily as a reduction to long-term debt.
-In connection with the March 2019 Refinancing, we reflected \$16 million in financing costs presented primarily as a reduction to long-term debt.
-In connection with the November 2019 Refinancing, we reflected \$17 million in financing costs presented primarily as a reduction to long-term debt.
+In connection with the February 2018 Refinancing, the March 2019 Refinancing and the November 2019 Refinancing, we reflected \$26 million, \$16 million and \$17 million, respectively, in financing costs presented primarily as a reduction to long-term debt.
+In connection with the July 2020 issuance of the 2025 Unsecured Notes, we reflected \$8 million in financing costs presented primarily as a reduction to long-term debt.